 Here is one of my favorites quotes from Skinny Legs and All:

 “Inanimate objects, destined to spend their existence in outwardly passive and obedient behavior, understood perhaps more sharply than humans that true freedom was an internal condition not subject to the vagaries of politics.
 Freedom could not be owned.
 Therefore, it could not be appropriated.
 Or controlled.
 It could, however, be relinquished.”

 Find Freedom with Fierce Invalids Home From Hot Climates

 Departing from his common use of a female heroine, Fierce Invalids Home From Hot Climates follows the random misadventures of Switters, a colorful, opinionated, and self-proclaimed CIA “angel”.
-When assigned a mission in South America, Switters’ grandmother persuades him to take along her pet parrot in order to release him into the wild.
+When assigned a mission in South America, Switters’ grandmother persuades him to bring her pet parrot along in hopes of releasing him into the wild.

-His journey into the South American jungle brings him face-to-face with a modern day medicine man, but due to unfortunate circumstances, Switters leaves this encounter no longer able to use his legs.
-Unable to touch the ground, Switters returns to home and must confront some serious changes to his lifestyle.
+His journey into the South American jungle brings him face-to-face with a modern-day medicine man, but due to unfortunate circumstances, Switters leaves this encounter paralyzed from the waist down.
+Unable to touch the ground, Switters returns home and must confront some serious changes to his lifestyle.

 What follows is a period of self-discovery, his disavowment from the CIA, and a freelance mission that lands him in the middle of a nunnery in the middle of the African desert.
 As usual, Robbins’ story weaves in large themes, such as the importance of fun, the power of psychedelics, and the idea that a seemingly minor encounter can create a ripple effect that changes many lives in the process.